Fish Species NT: A Guide for Fishing Australia

 Best Time to Fish: From September to January, Black Marlin migrate to the warm waters off the coast of the Great Barrier Reef in Queensland to feed on sardines, mackerel, tuna and other baitfish.

-Best Targeted: The Great Barrier Reef is known as the Marlin Mecca, and anglers flock to the popular marlin destination between Cairns and Lizard Island.
+Best Targeted: The Great Barrier Reef is known as the Marlin Mecca, and anglers flock to the popular marlin destination between Cairns and Lizard Island to catch this fish species in QLD.
 Black Marlin are generally found using a depth sounder.
-They are typically hunting baitfish in reef systems and over the continental shelf.
+Black Marlin typically hunt baitfish in reef systems and over the continental shelf.
 They tend to hunt above 30 meters.
 Effective tactics include slow trolling and switch-baiting.
 For Switch-Baiting, troll with a teaser baitfish without a hook, then switch it out with a circle hook.
 Trolling with live or dead bait at 5 knots is an effective technique.
 Popular bait fish include Skipping Gars, Split Tail Mullet, Yellowtail Scad, small Bonito, Scaley Mackeral, and Tuna.
 Lures can be effective, but fresh fish bait gains more strikes.

 Appearance: The Black Marlin has a black-to-blue back with a white silvery belly.
 Its bill is cylindrical, long, and pointed.
 Its Dorsal fin is lower than that of other marlins and retractable.
 It has short, rigid pectoral fins that do not fold (unlike the blue marlin).
 It is one of the largest marlins, growing up to 4.65 metres(15.3ft) and commonly over 950 lbs (430 kg).